SamJakob/github-homepage/README.md

 2. Enable "Development Mode" in the top-right.
 3. Choose "Load Unpacked Extension" and navigate to the root of the cloned repository.
 4. You will then need to click the extensions icon in the top-right, choose "GitHub Homepage Restorer", right-click and select "Always Allow on github.com".
-(This is because the manifest version was set to v3, which is a requirement for Chrome.
-The version submitted to Firefox is v2 because I did not realize this before-hand and the v2 manifest does not require this to be done - it will just work straight away).

 <br>